 - Reminder: enroll in STEP or with your home country’s embassy or consulate.

 If you experience a terrorist event, don’t assume it has been reported to the local consulate or embassy.
-Do so yourself and receive instruction on how to proceed.
-If possible also let your relatives and Cornell’s Risk Management team know as soon as possible.
+Do so yourself and receive instructions on how to proceed.
+If possible also let your relatives and Cornell’s International Travel Health & Safety team know as soon as possible by emailing email@example.com or calling the International SOS at 1-215-942-8478.